NicolaiFinstadLarsen/cs50p/Week-9-project/README.md

 And in that I knew that I had some work to do, the date in my dataframe has not been used, and it is useless in the format its currently in.
 So datetime library maybe?

 Ah, and I now realize I have not taken into consideration commissions.
 Well, its an easy fix, and I really want to do some plotting, so Ill get to it later.

+I am plotting something, and I figuered I could just use time, not date.
+But that did not work.
+I need to format my x axis.